CloudLabs-MOC/AI-102-AIEngineer/Instructions/05-analyze-text.md

     ![Visual Studio Code Icon](./images/a-53.png)

     >**Note:** If you encounter an error stating that .NET 8.0 is missing or not installed, it is because your system only has .NET 9.0 installed.
-To resolve this, open the project file located at `C-Sharp/text-analysis/text-analysis.csproj` and update the <TargetFramework> element from net8.0 to net9.0.
+To resolve this, open the project file located at `C-Sharp/text-analysis/text-analysis.csproj` and update the <TargetFramework> element from net8.0 to net9.0 and press `Ctrl+S` to save the changes.
 Then re-run `dotnet run`.

     ![](./images/error1.png)